pburtchaell/react-input/README.md

         // handle a changed value on the input
       },
       renderAfter: () => (
-        <div>Include custom JSX after the input.
-This is useful for instructional text or strength meters for passwords</div>
+        <div>Include an element after the input, which is useful for instructional text or strength meters for passwords</div>
       ),
       renderBefore: () => (
-        <div>Include custom JSX before the input</div>
+        <div>Include an element before the input</div>
       )
     },
     // additional inputs to include in the form